 Movement has the ability to change our mental state quickly — I think of it as mood alchemy.
 Stretching, walking, dancing, or just breathing intentionally — whatever movement feels right to you in the moment is the best kind.
 Once you start moving the energy through your body, everything else starts to flow — inspiration, motivation, creativity, and emotions.
 Stagnant energy is the enemy, so movement of all kinds is essential.

 Fire is also about sparks.
 The spark of ideas or intuitive hits about what to do.
 I love this piece on the power of “pings” and the importance of following these pings/sparks by taking action.
 It can lead to more magic than we thought possible.

 Whether you’re moving out of self-care or taking action inspired by an intuitive hit, these movements are crucial to our well-being and growth.

 By using tools like tarot, journaling, meditation, and energy work we can tap into our own intuition.
 Intuition is the wisdom that already exists in us, but we may have trouble hearing it.
 These tools help us tune in and listen to our higher self/spirit/soul and connect us to something bigger and more universal.

 These practices can also help us process difficult emotions, triggers, and situations.
 The more we feel our feelings, the more we begin to process and release them.
 These tools can help us tune into the moment and the emotion so we can start to work with it, not against it.

 Witchy Wellness is about giving ourselves permission to be magical and intuitive, which can help deepen our sense of power and self worth.
 It may seem silly or weird, but it’s some of the most important, healing work we can do.

 Do you have your own Witchy Wellness practice?
 I’d love to hear about it and possibly feature you on the site.
 Please email me at email@example.com.

-And if all of this sounds like your kind of thing, sign up receive my Witchy Wellness Letter at each New and Full Moon.
+And if all of this sounds like your kind of thing, sign up receive my Witchy Wellness Letter at each New Moon.